varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   pass
     Proceed with pass mode.

-  restart
-    Restart the transaction.
-Increases the restart counter.
-If the number of restarts is higher than *max_restarts* varnish emits a guru meditation error.

 vcl_hash
   You may call hash_data() on the data you would like to add to the hash.